Carvedilol and St. John's Wort: Can You Take Them Together?

 What should you do?

-If you are on carvedilol, do not start St. John's Wort.
-Tell your cardiologist or primary care provider about every supplement and herbal product you currently take, especially mood-support, weight-loss, and bodybuilding stacks, which sometimes contain St. John's Wort or other CYP inducers under unfamiliar names.
+• Before any change (starting either one): Do not begin St. John's Wort while you are on carvedilol.
+Tell your cardiologist or primary-care provider about every supplement and herbal product you take, including mood-support, weight-loss, and bodybuilding stacks, which sometimes contain St. John's Wort under unfamiliar names.

-If carvedilol seems less effective than it used to be, run through every supplement you take with your prescriber and pharmacist.
-CYP inducers besides St. John's Wort include rifampin, certain antiepileptics, and chronic heavy alcohol use.
-Identifying and removing the inducer is usually preferred over raising the carvedilol dose, because the underlying disease has not changed.
+If carvedilol seems less effective than it used to be, review every supplement with your doctor and pharmacist rather than assuming you need a higher dose.
+Removing the herb is usually preferred over raising the carvedilol dose, because the underlying condition has not changed.

 Which specific products are affected?